ftaylor1960/Ode_To_Food/OdeToFood/OdeToFood/ReadMe.txt

 A View Model can be used for "output" or "input" Simple example of an "output" ViewModel in Example4.cshtml, HomeIndexViewModel1, HomeController7

-An example of views which navigate between pages via links which call routes:
+An example of views which navigate between pages via links which call routes, with Tag Helper support:
-    HomeController7, Example5Index.cshtml, Example5Detail.cshtml
+    HomeController8, Example5Index.cshtml, Example5Detail.cshtml

+In order to set up an input page, you need to create an endpoint that returns a page with a Form.
+There need to be two endpoints, one to create the form and send to the client, the other to receive the client information.
+   Examples: HomeController9, Example6Index.cshtml, Example6Details.cshtml, RestaurantEditModel